shub39/terminal-profile/README.md

 If it looks funky after this command, then you might need to wait until the theme is updated with a Powerline font (the next step), and may need to also restart your machine.

+If the spacing in weird Disable custom fonts in terminal> preferences> Profiles> toggle custom fonts

 ## Notes